“A man with an Irish accent could sound wise and poetic and interesting even if he wasn’t.” - Kate Atkinson

 However, Irish English, just like Scottish English, also includes a variety of different dialects.
 There are also regions where Irish Gaelic (known locally as just Irish) is spoken.
 Since Ireland’s independence, there have been attempts to increase the use of Irish in the country.

-Why not get online English lessons?
+Why not get online English courses?
+Find the nearest ESOL courses.

 Both Irish and English are the official languages of Ireland.
 Two languages for two civilisations, a challenging part of Ireland’s history.